silversurfer63/adb/oracle-infa/data-load/data-load.md

     ![Click CLOUD LOCATIONS](images/cloudstore.png)

-5. To add access to the files, click **+Create Cloud Store Loacation** in the top right of your screen.
+5. To add access to the files, click **+Create Cloud Store Location** in the top right of your screen.

 -   In the **Name** field, enter 'INFASampleData'